 Upward Bound (UB) is a federally-funded program that assists students in their pursuit of a high school diploma and prepares them to enter and complete a post-secondary education program.
 Housed in the Office of Minority Affairs & Diversity, UW’s program is one of over 826 Upward Bound programs in the United States.

-UW Upward Bound serves qualified students at Seattle’s Franklin, Chief Sealth International and Cleveland High Schools who are from economically disadvantaged backgrounds and/or will be the first in their family to complete a four-year college degree.
+UW Upward Bound serves qualified students at Seattle’s Franklin, Chief Sealth International and Cleveland High Schools; and students from Kent-Meridian High School who are from economically disadvantaged backgrounds and/or will be the first in their family to complete a four-year college degree.

 Upward Bound is a year-round program structured in two components.
 Support provided during the academic year includes tutoring, advising, writing instruction, SAT and ACT test preparation and career exploration opportunities.